 Leave and Holidays

-See the Suspended Operations page for information about leave and pay when the college is closed for snow or other emergencies.
+See Suspended Operations for information about leave and pay during times when the college is closed for snow or other emergencies.

 Staff employees receive paid Campus Holidays as provided by state law and collective bargaining agreements.

 Note: New Year's Day 2022 was officially observed on December 31, 2021.

 Classified employees earn vacation leave per eligible month, from the first month of employment.